eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Familiar with compilation principles and architecture, experience in compiler development and optimization debugging is preferred;
 	- Familiar with deep learning framework and network model.
 + skill set:
+	- Staff AI Graph Compiler Engineer
+	- Modular is looking for Staff AI Graph Compiler engineers to work on multi-framework, multi-hardware and user-extensible compiler infrastructure.
+We are looking for candidates with strong communication and teamwork skills who excel in collaborating across team boundaries.
+In this role you will own the design and implementation of compiler types, operations and passes related to machine learning models, and work across teams to integrate them with the rest of Modular’s product.
+	- Build an MLIR-based machine learning compiler with scalable and high quality infrastructure
+	- Implement generic and extensible optimizations, such as constant folding, operation fusion, model parallelization, and quantization.
+	- Analyze and improve performance across multiple different model architectures and ML frameworks.
+	- Work with other teams to provide a balanced stack that fully utilizes today’s complex server and mobile systems.
+	- Collaborate with machine learning researchers and engineers to guide compiler development for future ML trends.
+	- 8+ years of compiler engineering experience.
+	- Experience working with compilers for machine learning, such as XLA, Glow, TVM, nGraph, etc.
+	- Experience with ML graph optimizations, 8 bit and lower model quantization, parallel / distributed programming, and/or heterogeneous ML computation.
+	- Creativity and curiosity for solving complex problems, a team-oriented attitude that enables you to work well with others, and alignment with our culture.
+	- Strong knowledge of core compiler algorithms and data structures.
+	- In-depth knowledge of C++, as well as, knowledge of basic GitHub workflows like pull requests.
+	- Strong knowledge of and experience working with MLIR and LLVM.
+	- Advanced degree in Computer Science or a related area
++ skill set:
 	- Computer Vision/Deep Learning Compiler Engineer
 	- We are working on developing a modern programming framework designed to facilitate the implementation of high-performance computer vision and machine learning algorithms on Apple hardware.
 We are looking for an extraordinary compiler engineer to join us on projects that will impact hundreds of millions of users.
 	- C++ development experience